revathskumar/blog.revathskumar.com/_drafts/2015-08-05-php-service-classes.md

 }
 ?>
 ```
-Now I am raising an exception for all the errors, except for the validation errors. now I can catch the exception where ever I am using this service and show the errors according to the action like either render error message or send back a JSON with status *error*.
+Now I am raising an exception for all the errors, except for the validation errors.
+So I can catch the exception where ever I am using this service and show the errors according to the action like either render error message or send back a JSON with status *error*.

 Once I moved the order creation logic to service class, now my controller action looks like,